Sedley’s Church of England Primary School (Voluntary Aided)

 Applications for admission to the Reception Year are welcome from parents who may wish their children to be considered for a place at the school.
 A completed Reception Common Application Form (RCAF) can be returned to the school and will be forwarded by us to the Local Education Authority (LA).
 Alternatively you may return the form to the LA yourself by the closing date advised in the booklet accompanying the form or apply online at www.kent.gov.uk/ola

-Please complete the Supplementary Admission Form and return it to the school so that we have any information or Church reference you may wish to provide in support of your application, so that we can apply our Admission Criteria to your application.
+Please complete the Supplementary Admission Form and return it to the school so that we have any information or Church reference you may wish to provide in support of your application.

 In line with the DCSF School Admissions Code, children with Statements of Special Educational Needs that name Sedley’s CE Primary School in the statement will be allocated a place at the school before the oversubscription criteria is applied.